-Trollstigen, the road 63, is a dramatic and exciting experience.
+Trollstigen, the road 63, is a part of the Norwegian Scenic Route; Geiranger – Trollstigen.
+Driving Trollstigen is a dramatic and exciting experience.
 The road twists through 11 hairpin bends as it climbs up to Stigrøra (858 metres above sea level).

 Some places it’s cut into the mountain; and some parts are built on top of stone walls.
 An impressive bridge in natural stone carries it across the Stigfossen waterfall.
 The road is a result of hard work and an impressive piece of engineering work dated 100 years back in time.
 The road opened in the summer of 1936.

 At top of Trollstigen there are viewpoints and steel walkways which allow you to get close to the dramatic mountains and waterfalls.
 The service building houses a café with panoramic windows, souvenirshop and toilets.